 5. Split Meals You Choose To Buy at Restaurants

 When you do decide to indulge in Disney dining, consider splitting meals where it makes sense.
 Sure, you want to make sure everyone in your family has plenty to eat.
 But between large portion sizes at some restaurants and lighter appetites during a hot day in the parks, my family almost always chooses to share during at least one meal a day.
-Most Disney restaurants (excluding buffets, bottomless dining options and dinner shows) are fine with sharing but feel free to ask cast members what the rules are on sharing if you have questions.
+Most Disney restaurants are fine with sharing but feel free to ask cast members what the rules are on sharing if you have questions.

 4. Surprise Kids with Disney Souvenirs You Bring from Home